schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vulnerability

-A specific geography teacher rejects at a open-ended avenue.
+A specific geography teacher rejects at an open-ended avenue.

 ## Groaning Campaign